 Stephen retired from office in 2015.
 He and Margaret have retired to Ely.

 Johannes Roth was licensed as priest in charge on 9th September 2016, and was licensed as vicar on 6th December 2020.

-The Patron of St Martin’s is the vicar of St Paul’s, Cambridge.
+The Patron of St Martin’s was the vicar of St Paul’s, Cambridge.
+The patronage was transferred to the Bishop of Ely, and then to the Church Pastoral Aid Society in 2021.